tshakah/platformio/docs/quickstart.rst

 ===========

 .. note::
-    If you are looking for a Qucik Start for PlatformIO IDE please follow to :ref:`PlatformIO IDE Quick Start <atom_ide_quickstart>` page.
+    If you are looking for a Quick Start for PlatformIO IDE please follow to :ref:`PlatformIO IDE Quick Start <atom_ide_quickstart>` page.

 This tutorial introduces you to the basics of PlatformIO Command Line Interface